ManuelaDetomaso/introduction-to-pyspark/README.md

 # introduction-to-pyspark

-This repo contains an introductory notebook with basic commands to get started with data analysis with PySpark
+This repo contains an introductory notebook with basic commands to get started with data analysis in PySpark